timhughes/vagrant_ansible_k8s_cluster/README.md

     kubectl create -f https://raw.githubusercontent.com/rook/rook/release-1.1/cluster/examples/kubernetes/ceph/operator.yaml
     kubectl create -f https://raw.githubusercontent.com/rook/rook/release-1.1/cluster/examples/kubernetes/ceph/cluster-test.yaml

+These take a little while to get bootstrapped.
+You can check the state of the pods using:

+    kubectl  get all -n rook-ceph

 Once the Ceph cluster is running you can access it using the `kubectl proxy`: